meredeath/stuyordio/README.md

 ### 06/10/2018
 * Finished minimum functionality.
-The snakes move and display in constant time, but they get severely distorted.# stuyordio My crappy slither.io remake for my second term APCS final project.
+The snakes move and display in constant time, but they get severely distorted.# stuyordio My slither.io remake for my second term APCS final project.